arty-arty/thefairrandomizer/README.md

 ## Examples of usability

-Here are examples of what can be built using our API.
+Here are the examples of what can be built using our API.
-This is what is going to make your end-users say:
+The end-users say something between the lines:
-> "Wow, that was, fair, I see the proof.
+> "I did a golden .
+Wow, that was, fair, I see the proof.
 I belive the smart signature proof.
 I can spread the for others to believe." - John The Web3 Believer Edwards

 1. Play-to-Earn Gaming

 Gaming has gained unprecedented popularity in the 21st century.
 We can see a [constant increase in the number of players, games and platforms](https://www.digitaljournal.com/pr/play-to-earn-nft-games-market-share-and-growth-insights-2022-global-size-analysis-demand-scope-future-trends-growing-opportunities-and-forecast-to-2027).
 And more recently, over the past few years, play-to-earn gaming has appeared.
 And in all play-to-earn projects users must buy nft or tokens in order to play or earn a significant amount of money.
 As a result, users risk 🔥🪙 their crypto savings.
 And often in such projects, the blockchain is used mainly for anonymity and convenient interaction with crypto/nft assets.

 So what's the deal with randomization?
 Usually the rewards for some actions/missions in games are determined using random.
 For example, you are told that you will receive a reward with a 10% chance.
 But you cannot check the fairness of this 10% random.
 But you need to pay for each attempt to get a reward.
 As a result, the user loses his money.

 With our randomizer, the randomness of every reward in the game can be verified.

 2. Gambling